Pecsavi/Verrollung/README.md

 ## Support Information
 If you need assistance, please contact: pecsavi73@gamail.com
 ## Maintainers and Contributors
-The sole developer of the project: Csaba Perenyi (male)
+The sole developer of the project: Csaba Perenyi (he/him)
 ## License
 This project is licensed under the terms that anyone can use it, but modifications to the original files are not allowed.
 ## Contribution Guidelines